The Judge (2014 film)

 The Judge is a 2014 American legal drama film directed by David Dobkin.
 The film stars Robert Downey Jr. and Robert Duvall with Vera Farmiga, Vincent D'Onofrio, Jeremy Strong, Dax Shepard and Billy Bob Thornton in supporting roles.

-The film was released in the United States on October 10, 2014.
+The film was released in the United States on October 10, 2014 by Warner Bros.
+Pictures.
 It received mixed reviews from critics, but was praised for the performances of Duvall and Downey and Thomas Newman's score.
+The film grossed $84.4 million against a $45–50 million budget.
 Duvall received multiple award nominations for his performance as Judge Joseph Palmer, including the Academy Award, Golden Globe Award, Screen Actors Guild Award and Satellite Award for Best Supporting Actor.
 Thomas Newman received a Satellite Award nomination for Best Original Score.

 Plot

 Hank Palmer is a trial lawyer in Chicago, acerbic and notorious for defending powerful clients he knows to be guilty.
 Before returning to his rural hometown of Carlinville, Indiana to attend his mother's funeral, he argues with his wife, Lisa, whom he is divorcing for infidelity.

-In Carlinville, Hank reunites with his older brother Glen, a tire shop owner, and his younger brother Dale, a mentally challenged amateur filmmaker.
+In Carlinville, Hank reunites with his older brother Glen, a tire shop owner, and his younger brother Dale, an intellectually disabled amateur filmmaker.
 Hank's father is Judge Joseph Palmer of Carlinville's criminal court, whom he calls "Judge".
 The two have been estranged due to the Judge's harsh treatment of Hank in his youth: When Hank was a teenager, he got into a car accident and Glen was injured, losing a chance for a baseball career.
 Because of this, the Judge sent Hank to juvenile detention.

 Hank stops by the courthouse to watch his father preside over a case.
 During the proceedings, the Judge is unable to recall his long-time bailiff's name.
 The morning after the funeral, Hank notices that the Judge's Cadillac is damaged and accuses his father, a recovered alcoholic, of driving intoxicated.
 The Judge reacts defensively, having no memory of an accident.
 They argue and Hank leaves for the airport, vowing never to return to Carlinville.
 Just before his flight is to take off, Glen calls to say that their father is a suspect in a fatal hit-and-run incident.
 The victim, Mark Blackwell, was a recently released ex-convict whom the Judge had sentenced to 20 years in prison for the murder of his 16-year-old girlfriend; Blackwell had killed her by drowning after the Judge had given him a light sentence of 30 days for shooting up the girl's house.